-Do you agree that mathematics is required for every profession, Why?
+Do you agree that mathematics is required for every profession?
+Why?
 What does mathematics have that makes it a foundational skill for every profession?
 Apart from basic counting, it helps us think logically – we break down a problem and solve it one step at a time.
-More importantly it teaches us abstractions which is essential when dealing with complex problems.
+More importantly, it teaches us “abstraction” which is an essential concept when dealing with complex problems.
 It can help develop our problem solving, critical thinking and reasoning abilities.
 These are the foundational skills required for Computer Science and computational thinking.
-So important to include these aspects of mathematics and relevant examples into computing curriculum.
+So it is important to include these aspects of mathematics and relevant examples into computing curriculum.

 Unfortunately the current mathematics curriculum in schools does not do enough justice to developing these skills.
 So curricula teaching Computer Science or computational thinking include these aspects of mathematics.
 One of the unintended side effects might be that seeing and working on mathematics examples through fun and activity based learning, students will develop better and improved understanding of concepts and perhaps overcome fear of Maths!